Happy Preservation Week!

 - Did your photos get wet?
 Learn how to salvage them.

-- Watch a webinar on how to preserve family photographs.
+- Watch a webinar on the preservation of family photographs.

 - [insert shameless plug here] Get one of my photo albums and print out those pics you’re keeping on your phone. [end plug]